 “To understand the customers’ need, supply and pattern”

 - What are those top cities from customers use GrabPay?

 - What is the ratio of Android / iPhone customers?

 - How many other popular eWallet players in Indonesia?

 “To understand the competition”

 Related to Indonesia:

-These questions were to understand the adaptation and growth of internet and banking in Indonesia.
+These questions were to understand the adoption and growth of the internet and banking in Indonesia.